Be The Change at Homestead Hills

 When it comes to your programming, what is the motivation behind specific classes that you do with your Members?

 I like to listen to what my members want, and for them to be the motivation behind what I do.
 I always tell them to be honest if they don’t like a certain program or if the programming is getting “stale.”
 I always think to myself, “Am I bored with what I am doing?” if I can answer that question as yes, I know they are feeling the exact same way.
-Again, this goes back to the support of Homestead Hills and Senior Living Communities of trying new and out of the box programming.
+Again, this goes back to the support of Homestead Hills of trying new and out of the box programming.

 Your community has a monthly social event called a Signature Experience; how does wellness play a role in these themed days?